-“The latest dashboard shows that, on the whole, banks continue to make progress in building up their levels of MREL, which is funding that acts as a shock absorber in a time of crisis,” said SRB Chair Elke König.
+“I am pleased, that despite the current economic uncertainty, banks continue to make progress in building up their levels of MREL.
+This is important funding that acts as a shock absorber in a time of crisis, and helps to ensure that the preferred strategy for dealing with a bank in trouble is available, and workable, at short notice,” said SRB Chair Elke König.

-- As concerns MREL intermediate 2022 targets (including CBR), almost all banks resulted compliant.
-The very few ones in shortfall are closely monitored.
+- As regards MREL intermediate 2022 targets (including the CBR), almost all banks met the requirements.
+The very few banks with a shortfall are being closely monitored.

 Contact our communications team